Stocks leap higher on Wall Street, led by beaten down banks

-The S&P 500 was 1.9% higher in morning trading after a report showed inflation is still high but heading lower.
+The S&P 500 was 1.8% higher in midday trading after a report showed inflation is still high but heading lower.
 Stocks of smaller and mid-sized banks recovered some of their prior plunges caused by worries that customers could yank out all their cash.
 Treasury yields soared to trim their historic drops.

 A week ago, Wall Street was expecting Tuesday’s report on inflation to be the most important data of the week, if not month.
 The worry at the time was that inflation is staying stubbornly high, which could force the Federal Reserve to pick up the pace again on its hikes to interest rates.